SketchUp/ruby-c-extension-examples/README.md

 # SketchUp Ruby C/C++ Extension Examples

-This project include the Ruby lib and header files used by SketchUp.
+This project includes the Ruby lib and header files used by SketchUp.

 ## C++ Example - Hello World